 This takes ad dollars away from stations that would reinvest them in serving the community and diverts them to the Tech Giants.
 For example, local broadcasters see at best a little more than half of the revenue from video ads on YouTube, and Facebook reportedly offers the same revenue share for instream ads.

-In fact, a recent report by BIA Advisory Services focusing on Google Search and Facebook News Feed found that local broadcasters lose an estimated $1.873 billion annually by providing their content to these platforms.
+In fact, a 2021 report by BIA Advisory Services focusing on Google Search and Facebook News Feed found that local broadcasters lose an estimated $1.873 billion annually by providing their content to these platforms.

 And because of the size and power of Big Tech, their policies are almost always "take-it-or-leave-it."
 Even though they disadvantage local stations, there is little power to negotiate with the Tech Giants because broadcasters would lose access to hundreds of millions of consumers if they simply declined to publish their content on these platforms.